 We are committed to doing everything we can to protect Treatwell from fake reviews.
 On the rare occasion that we do find bogus content, spam, fake reviews or submissions from fraudulent profiles, we remove them immediately and take steps to ensure that the businesses and users in question are penalised in our rankings on Treatwell.

 When we have to step in:

-These community guidelines were written with the best interests of the Treatwell community in mind.
-If you have any additional suggestions on how to improve them, or any other feedback, please send us an email at email@example.com.
+These review guidelines were written with the best interests of the Treatwell community in mind.
+If you have any additional suggestions on how to improve them, or any other feedback, please send us an email using this form.